 - Check with a toothpick to make sure it's not wet in the center.
 Remove, let cool for 15 minutes, and then transfer to a wire rack to finish cooling.

-- Orange Honey Butter - Stir all ingredients together, and serve immediately.
+- Stir all ingredients together and serve with the bread.

 Click Here to see Clinton Kelly’s original recipe.